Coda

 "'Get over'.
 Explain."

-"I don't know how your systems handle it, but with humans, it's sometimes helpful to talk about a fear with someone.
-Because you build it up in your mind and talking to an uninvolved party might help you put it in its proper perspective."
+Sometimes, he seems really human, and then he does something that reminds you how not human he is..."I don't know how your systems handle it, but with humans, it's sometimes helpful to talk about a fear with someone.
+Because you build it up in your mind and talking to a uninvolved party might help you put it in its proper perspective."

 "That is unlikely.
 You have eleven minutes remaining of compulsory inactivity.
 Once they have elapsed, I will contact you again with your assignment."